mozilla/crlite/README.md

 ## Local Installation

-It's possible to run the tools locally, though you will need local instances of Redis and Firestore.
+It's possible to run the tools locally, though you will need a local instance of Redis.
 First, install the tools and their dependencies

 ```sh
 go install -u github.com/mozilla/crlite/go/cmd/ct-fetch